Spending $500 on anything can be a big decision, especially when that money is going towards a new amplifier.

 Traditional or Modern Guitar Amplifiers

 Whether you are wanting the amp designs of old, or the modern-day marvels of amp modeling, I stand by what I said earlier: it isn’t what you’re using that matters, but how you use it.
 Every guitar amp under $500 on this list, whether it be tube or transistor powered, is capable of delivering a satisfying and inspiring playing experience.
-It doesn’t matter how its powered.
+When it comes to the best amps, it doesn’t matter how its powered.
 What matters is how much the amp inspires you to keep playing and how it serves your playing.

 Maybe a small 1×12 tube amp gives you the exact tone you want, or it gives you a “set and forget” mentality so you just get straight to playing.
 Maybe an amp modeler with dozens of amps in it will help you find your sound.
-They are all options worth exploring.
+They are all options worth exploring and we trust you will find the best guitar amp under 500 that suits you.